Samantha Lavin - Writer/Director

 and is in the top %1 of TV Drama Pilots on Coverfly’s Red List.

 Samantha optioned a hybrid scripted/reality show to NBC Universal called “Out of the Frying Pan” about a queer female former addict who tries to open a restaurant under the shadow of her wealthy conservative restaurateur father.
-She was hired her to direct the presentation pilot.
+She was hired to direct the presentation pilot.

 She also adapted and directed the British play “Key Change” in its West Coast premiere, receiving an LA Times 99 Seat Beat Critic’s Pick for